rdrpenguin04/rmms/README.md

-# lmms2
+# RMMS (Robust Music-Making Studio)
-LMMS 2 candidate, written in Rust.
+LMMS successor candidate, written in Rust.
 This is not currently endorsed by the LMMS Project.

 ## Roadmap
 * Core